Code of conduct

 Our values: Scholarship, Responsibility, Respect.

-Our vision: every member of Pimlico Post 16 works hard to succeed, take on the commitments and challenges of young adulthood, and treats everyone in the academy with respect.
+Our vision: every member of Pimlico Academy Sixth Form works hard to succeed, take on the commitments and challenges of young adulthood, and treats everyone in the academy with respect.

 Targets: above 95% attendance as a sixth-form, all students meet their academic targets, all students embrace expectations and approach their work with a positive attitude, all students know why they are here and what they want to achieve after leaving us.

-Code of Conduct: at Post-16 we give you values to live up to rather than rules to follow.
-As a member of post-16 we expect you to support our values and vision by living up to our principles:
+Code of Conduct: in Sixth Form we give you values to live up to rather than rules to follow.
+As a member of the cohort we expect you to support our values and vision by living up to our principles: